We’ve all seen the news. Headline after headline…

-The proposition would also require additional licensing and permits for businesses in the industry, including online sales, as well as implement additional age verification requirements and rules regarding the advertisement of vapor products.
+The proposition would also require additional licensing and permits to businesses in the industry, including online sales, as well as implement additional age verification requirements and rules regarding the advertisement of vapor products.

 Aspen became the first Colorado city to pass a ban on flavored vapor products in May of this year, with the effective date set for January 2020.
-The ban covers all flavored tobacco products as well, from traditional cigarettes, pipe tobacco, and cigars to chewing tobacco.
+The ban covers all flavored tobacco products as well, including traditional cigarettes, cigars, and chewing tobacco.

 The city of Boulder finalized a plan to ban the sale of flavored vape products within city limits, along with raising the minimum purchasing age to 21.
 The city is also pursuing a hefty tax on the remaining legal (tobacco-flavored) vapor products at 40% and will be seeking voter approval on the November ballot while traditional tobacco cigarettes remain untouched.
 This presented a division in support as some council members believe that imposing a tax on the modern nicotine delivery systems would shift users back to traditional cigarettes.
 The effective date of the ban is still unclear.